GVLTonight/GVLTonight/README.md

 ***important: Scripts must be run with a city flag.***

-Since npm scripts don't handle flags well, the flag MUST come after a ` -- `.
+Since npm scripts don't handle flags well, the flag MUST come after a "` -- `".
+Alternatively, scripts  can be run as their non-alias commands (ex: `node build/dev-server.js --city=gvl`)

 Available cities are `gvl, avl, cola`.